-- The liquid line relay and auger motor relay become energized, connecting power to the liquid line solenoid coil and to the windings of the auger motor. - •The liquid line solenoid opens, raising the low side pressure. - •The pump down control closes. - The auger motor starts, and the centrifugal switch closes, connecting power to the compressor contactor coil. - The contactor is energized, connecting power to the compressor, and the compressor starts. - As ice goes past the ice level sensors, the bin empty light will stay on, and the machine will continue to run, unless the ice stays between the sensors for more than 15 seconds (bin full).
+- The liquid line relay and auger motor relay become energized, connecting power to the liquid line solenoid coil and to the windings of the auger motor. - •The liquid line solenoid opens, raising the low side pressure. - •The pump down control closes. - The auger motor starts, and the centrifugal switch closes, connecting power to the compressor contactor coil. - The contactor is energized, connecting power to: the compressor and the fan motor relay. - •The fan motor and the compressor start. - •As ice goes past the ice level sensors, the bin empty light will stay on, and the machine will continue to run, unless the ice stays between the sensors for more than 15 seconds (bin full).
 At that point, the bin empty light goes out, and the machine shuts down.